vbookshelf/Offline-MedAi-Console/README.md

 - <strong>100% Offline and Private:</strong> Can run anywhere care is delivered.
 Your data never leaves your device.
 - <strong>Fully Transparent:</strong> All code files accessible for review.
 No black-box executables.
 No proprietary wrappers.
 - <strong>Multimodal:</strong> Chat using text and images (supports JPG, PNG, WebP, and multi-page PDFs).
-- <strong>Voice Chat:</strong> Talk to your Ai.
+- <strong>Voice Chat:</strong> Talk to your AI.

-- <strong>Create Ai Tools:</strong> Create specialized assistants tailored for specific tasks (e.g. x-ray analysis, text summarization, text extraction).
+- <strong>Create Ai Tools:</strong> Create specialized assistants for specific tasks (e.g. x-ray analysis, text summarization, text extraction).
 - <strong>Advanced Model Controls:</strong> Tune the performance of models with adjustable parameters like temperature, context size, and top_p.
 - <strong>Webcam Photos:</strong> Use the webcam to send photos of prescriptions and hand drawn diagrams directly to the chat.

 - <strong>Chat History:</strong> All conversations are saved in a portable file that can be moved to a secure location or deleted.
-- <strong>Supports math notation and code rendering:</strong> Ideal for use as an Ai tutor.
+- <strong>Supports math notation and code rendering:</strong> Ideal for use as an AI tutor.
 - <strong>Single-file architecture:</strong> Code is easy to audit because HTML, CSS, JS and Python are all in one file.
 HIPAA compliance thinking is built into the design.

 <br>